🐝 Start Beekeeping with Confidence! 🐝 Our Beginner Beekeeper Starter Sets have everything you need to get started the right way. Shop Now

 Sometimes, the best option is to combine two hives together instead of trying to keep a weak hive alive.
 This becomes more true as you start moving closer to winter.

-If you go ahead and combine two colonies before winter, you reduce the risk of losing comb to wax moths or small hive beetles.
 You also save your own time because you aren’t trying to prop up the weak hive during the whole winter.
 Two weak hives have a better chance of failure than one very strong hive.

 Looking forward, it’s often the case that the weak hive will continue to be weak going into early spring.
 If this happens, it will not rebound enough to be valuable during the spring.